sal55/langs/demo/readme.md

     ./mc extract              # extraction program
     md fred                   # where the modules will go ./extract                 # should show files extracted
-    ls fred                   # test they are now
+    ls fred                   # test they are there
 ````
 * Try building from those discrete files:
 ````